Tracking the Tropics: Tropical Storms Peter, Rose not expected to impact US; tropical wave being monitored

 Peter had little change in strength Monday morning, according to the NHC, and remains a tropical storm with 50 mph maximum sustained winds.
 According to the NHC, the storm is expected to slowly weaken in the coming days.

-As of 5 a.m.
-ET, Tropical Storm Peter is about 245 miles east-northeast of the Northern Leeward Islands.
-It’s moving west-northwest at about 14 mph and is expected to continue in that direction before turning to the northwest Wednesday.
+As of 11 a.m.
+ET, Tropical Storm Peter is about 155 miles northwest of the Northern Leeward Islands.
+It’s moving west-northwest at about 9 mph and is expected to continue in that direction before turning to the northwest Wednesday.

 Tropical Storm Rose

-As of 5 a.m., Rose is about 550 miles west of the southernmost Cabo Verde Islands with 40 mph maximum sustained winds.
-The NHC says slight strengthening will be possible on Monday but a slow weakening trend is forecast to begin Tuesday when upper-level winds become less favorable for the storm.
+As of 11 a.m., Rose is about 925 miles west-northwest of the southernmost Cabo Verde Islands with 40 mph maximum sustained winds.
+The NHC says it will slowly weaken today when upper-level winds become less favorable for the storm.

 Tropical wave